Cook4986/SAEF_OCR/README.md

 > "In the Summer of 2020 Houghton Library committed to focusing our project digitization for the upcoming year on a curated set of 2000+ rare and unique materials illustrating African American history from the 18th century through the turn of the 20th century.
 The project, in process with an internal Houghton team and colleagues in Imaging Services, is planned to culminate with two primary deliverables besides hundreds of newly cataloged and digitized primary sources: a DublinCore based dataset on the digitized records available through DataVerse, and an easy to access curated CURIOsity site.
 The project is guided by a trifecta of Harvard Library Values; Seek collaboration, Embrace diverse perspectives, Champion access".

-A key sub-goal of the larger AOK SAEF grant effort is to provide researchers with usable OCR from our digitized objects, to open research possibilities for analysis of the collection at scale.
-While the bulk of the materials to be digitized are 19th century published materials which can be transcribed accurately without human oversight, there are many key documents that are resistant to traditional technologies-- particularly hand-written material.
+A key sub-goal of the larger AOK SAEF grant effort is to provide researchers with usable OCR from our digitized collections material, to open possibilities for the full-text analysis of the collection at scale.
+While the bulk of the materials to be digitized are printed 19th century documents, which can be transcribed quite accurately by current OCR software without human oversight, there are many key documents that are resistant to traditional technologies-- particularly those documents comprising hand-written material.

 Handwritten material in our collection includes letters from famed Black abolitionists, letters from formerly enslaved peoples to the Freedmen’s Bureau, personal recollections of Gullah-Geechee sacred music, and more.
 Library collections, like SAEF, represent test beds for tools and systems that transcend discipline and media.